A Roon on (Synology) NAS Primer

 Durability and preventing bit-rot: Running backups in the manner described above is questionable because, in my working philosophy, your most durable storage should be your canonical storage, not merely your backup storage.
 What do I mean?
 Well, a very real potential issue with the two-part ROCK/NAS setup is that, when you treat your directly-attached storage — rather than the NAS data — as the canonical source for your music, you must realize that this storage is not as durable as some of the most valuable forms of storage that a NAS can provide.
 On a Synology device where you run Synology Hybrid RAID level 2 (SHR 2), you get two full drives of redundancy for your files (that is, you can lose two out of four hard drives and still have all of your music).
 This is equivalent to RAID 6, but is designed for better reliability given Synology’s use of BTRFS, which otherwise has issues with pure RAID 6.

-In this scenario, since there are actually multiple copies of each bit of your music collection, the underlying RAID system can be used to periodically “correct” any insidious data corruption via the process of data scrubbing, helping ensure the bit perfectness that so many people here otherwise obsess about in the transmission chain.
+In this scenario, since there are multiple parity checks of each bit of your music collection, the underlying RAID system can be used to periodically “correct” any insidious data corruption via the process of data scrubbing, helping ensure the bit perfectness that so many people here otherwise obsess about in the transmission chain.
 Frankly, I am not as concerned about transmission chain bit perfectness (which is generally transient and infrequent) as I am permanent bit perfectness, which is dubious if data is sitting for decades on a simple single hard drive.

 Unless you like the idea of restoring from backups once in a while — which I have NEVER had to do, in almost 15 years of using a well-set-up NAS — this solution is simply more seamless and long-term reliable.
 A single-disc backup drive is far more likely to see data corruption than a multi-disc NAS.
 Backups should be there for emergencies, not for restoring mistakes in your primary storage.